-Unless you’re way off-the-financial-grid, you probably have a chequing account for your everyday expenses.
-When you’re doing some ill-advised late-night online shopping, paying for groceries with your debit card, or depositing your latest pay check, you’re probably using a chequing account.
-It’s the most popular place to store cash and also one of the easiest way to conduct cash transactions.
+When you’re doing some ill-advised late-night online shopping, paying for groceries with your debit card, or depositing your latest pay cheque, you’re probably using a chequing account.

 Because your money is easily accessible in a chequing account, it’s a great place to park cash you’ll need for everyday spending and regular expenses, like bills, rent, groceries, and that large iced coffee you desperately need every morning.
 Since there are not many restrictions to accessing your money, it’s a convenient solution for storing money that you want to transfer, use, or withdraw almost instantaneously.

-The name of the account comes from the fact that you can draw from the account by writing physical checks to people and business, although these days most people simply use their debit card and online transfers to move funds around and buy stuff.
+The name of the account comes from the fact that you can draw from the account by writing physical cheques to people and businesses, although these days most people simply use their debit card and e-transfers to move funds around and buy stuff.
 But the name stuck.

-Although opening a chequing account is usually easy, you’ll still want to inquire about fees before choosing what bank you’ll open an account with.
-The most common fees you’ll encounter with a chequing account are maintenance fees and overdraft fees.
-A brick-and-mortar bank, especially a large national one, will usually charge an annual or monthly maintenance fee for its chequing accounts, although some banks will waive the fee if you maintain a certain minimum account balance or regular direct deposits.
+Although opening a chequing account is usually easy, you’ll still want to inquire about fees before choosing what institution you’ll open an account with.
+The most common fees you’ll encounter with a chequing account are monthly fees.
+You might also come across ATM fees for out-of-network ATMs, and transfer fees.
+A brick-and-mortar bank, especially a large national one, will usually charge a monthly fee for its chequing accounts, although some banks will waive the fee if you maintain a certain minimum account balance or make regular direct deposits.
 Overdraft fees can be really steep, so it’s worth inquiring whether your bank offers overdraft protection for your account.

 What is an online chequing account?

-With the proliferation of online-only banks, the online chequing account is becoming more and more common.
+With the proliferation of digital banks, the online chequing account is becoming more and more common.
 The main draw of online chequing accounts is its convenience and low cost.
-You can sign up for an online chequing account, usually for free, from the convenience of home with nothing more than an internet connection and ID.
+You can sign up for an account online, usually for free, from the convenience of home with nothing more than an internet connection and some government issued ID.
 And since there are no overhead costs, there are usually very low or no maintenance fees and overdraft fees that are less than those of brick-and-mortar banks.

 Online chequing accounts will often have features like free money transfers, easily set-up automated transfers, and user-friendly apps.